Miles Sparrowjet: Design and development

-During the 1930s, the British aviation company Miles Aircraft produced half a dozen Miles Sparrowhawks, a relatively successful piston-powered racing aircraft.
-The prototype, G-ADNL, proved itself to be a relatively fast aircraft amongst its contemporaries, being frequently raced by multiple owners throughout the late 1930s and 1940s, often emerging as the victor.
-During the late 1940s, it was acquired by the racing enthusiast Fred Dunkerley; he decided to approach Miles with the suggestion to convert the aircraft to harness the relatively recently discovered method of jet propulsion as a means of increasing its performance.
+During the 1930s, the British aviation company Miles Aircraft produced half a dozen Miles Sparrowhawks, a piston-powered racing aircraft.
+The prototype, G-ADNL, was raced by multiple owners throughout the late 1930s and 1940s, often emerging as the victor.
+During the late 1940s, it was acquired by racing enthusiast Fred Dunkerley who approached Miles to convert the aircraft to harness the recently developed method of jet propulsion as a means of increasing performance.

-It was quickly recognised that such a conversion would involve extensive modifications to the airframe, including the near-complete replacement of the forward fuselage and tail unit.
-As one means of addressing the center of balance changes from removing the forward-mounted piston engine, the pilot was repositioned to the nose and seated within a new clear canopy, necessitating a seven foot extension of the aircraft's length.
-The French Turbomeca Palas, a centrifugal flow turbojet engine, was selected to power the type; in order to accommodate a pair of these engines within its wing root area, the wing required multiple modifications.
+Extensive modifications were made to the airframe, including the replacement of the forward fuselage and tail.
+As one means of addressing the center of balance changes from removing the forward-mounted piston engine, a seven foot extension was added to the forward fuselage and the pilot was moved well forward, and seated under a clear canopy.
+The new cockpit provided its pilot with excellent visibility which was particularly helpful in racing enabling the pilot to monitor the positions of other racing aircraft.

-One of the positive impacts produced by eliminating the propeller was that the aircraft needed much less ground clearance, thus a new undercarriage with much shorter legs was installed to take advantage of this.
-The new cockpit provided its pilot with an atypically high level of exterior visibility; this attribute was viewed as particularly helpful in competitive racing for better enabling the pilot to monitor the positions of other racing aircraft.
-To reflect the extensive changes that had been made to it, the aircraft was redesignated as the M.77 Sparrowjet.
+The French Turbomeca Palas, a centrifugal flow turbojet engine, was selected, and in order to accommodate a pair of these within the wing root, the wing received additional modifications.
+Eliminating the propeller reduced the required ground clearance, and a new much shorter undercarriage was installed.
+To reflect the extensive changes, the aircraft was redesignated as the M.77 Sparrowjet.